 But when a company relies on the same tools, skills and machinery over a few hundred years, those ghosts are far from your average every day hauntings.
 They’re esteemed colleagues with years of experience.

-Here at the Frankenmuth Woolen Mill, we can’t help but feel that with whispering walls and little metaphysical mysteries on our side, the race to the future matters a whole lot less Our work is as much about connecting with the past as it is about building a more sustainable and durable future.
-The simple traditions of craftsmanship and good farming practices create bedding designed to last generations.
+Here at Frankenmuth, we can’t help but feel that with whispering walls and little metaphysical mysteries on our side, the race to the future matters a whole lot less Our work is as much about connecting with the past as it is about building a more sustainable and durable future.
+The simple traditions of craftsmanship and good farming practices create products designed to last generations.
 That means the tinkering, wrench banging and hand skills needed today are the same ones needed a hundred years ago.
 So those ghosts are important neighbors.
 We hear their stories, we feel their wisdom, we are inspired by the ingenious repairs they’ve left behind.

 Thus, we’ll pass on those metaphysical cleansing rituals.
 We’re happy to keep our neighbors around.